52 minute read · November 29, 2022

 Google Cloud Data Catalog pros:

-- Native integration with Google Cloud services for unified metadata and AI feature management.
+- Integrates with Google Cloud analytics and AI services

 Cons of Google Cloud Data Catalog:

-- Better suited for organizations already committed to the Google Cloud ecosystem.
+- Best suited for organizations already using Google Cloud

-- Limited out-of-the-box support for non-Google data platforms.
+- Has limited out-of-the-box support for non-Google data platforms

-- Requires technical expertise to configure semantic metadata models effectively.
+- Requires technical expertise to configure metadata and semantic models

 9. PoolParty